View pricing for instance types on CoreWeave’s pricing page.

 CWActive condition.
 CWActive = False means the Node is idle.

 Once CKS selects a Node for removal, the Node Pool Operator (NPO) removes the Node by first cordoning it to prevent any new Pods from being scheduled onto it.
 Then, NPO drains the Node to perform a graceful cleanup.
-Once the Node is fully drained, it is removed from the Node Pool.
+Once the Node is fully drained, CKS removes it from the Node Pool.

-DeletionGracePeriodSeconds defaults to 30 seconds unless the Pod’s spec.terminationGracePeriodSeconds is set to a different value.How to scale down a Node Pool
+DeletionGracePeriodSeconds defaults to 30 seconds unless the Pod’s spec.terminationGracePeriodSeconds is set to a different value.Scale down a Node Pool

 To scale down a Node Pool:- Set

 spec.targetNodesto the desired number of Nodes.
-Manage Node Pools explains how to do this with Cloud Console or the Kubernetes CLI. - Set
+For instructions on doing this with Cloud Console or the Kubernetes CLI, see Manage Node Pools. - Set

 spec.lifecycle.scaleDownStrategyto the preferred scaling strategy.